List of Neighbours characters introduced in 2006: Robert Robinson

 Robert gets a job at Erinsborough Hospital and meets Katya Kinski (Dichen Lachman).
 He struggles as he has had little experience with women, when he and Katya grow close.
 Robert tells Cameron that he did not think about falling in love and he would have to get rid of her.
 Robert takes Katya for a picnic, but he saves her when she falls over a cliff, as he does not want her to go.
-Robert later murders a businessman that Katya, Paul and Izzy knew.
+Robert later murders Shawn Dempster (Colin MacPherson), a businessman that Katya, Paul and Izzy knew.
 Robert flirts with Izzy and records several conversations with her.
 He patches them together and makes it sound like Izzy had flirted with him.
 Paul throws Izzy out and Robert breaks up with Katya.
 Robert plants a bomb in Elle's car and goes to see Cameron, who wakes up and hits him.
 Paul and Izzy work out who is behind all of the events and they call Elle, who escapes her car.
 Cameron is arrested for Robert's crimes and Robert pretends he is the one in the coma.
 Gail (Fiona Corke) then returns to Erinsborough and when Robert sees Paul and Gail kissing, he tells Gail not to get back with Paul.

 Robert takes Paul camping and ties him up in a mineshaft.
 Robert makes the mineshaft collapse on Paul and he heads to Ramsay Street.
 He kidnaps Katya, drugs her and ties her up in the back of a camper van.
 Robert hears that Paul and Gail are getting married again and goes to stop the wedding.
 Robert arrives and shoots Paul, but he is caught by the police.
 Robert realises that Paul had been wearing a bulletproof vest.
 Toadfish Rebecchi (Ryan Moloney) visits him, trying to find out what had happened to Connor O'Neill (Patrick Harvey).
 Robert hides from the staff at the prison, leading them to believe that he had escaped.
 This leads to Max Hoyland (Stephen Lovatt) killing Cameron by mistake.
 A few months later, Robert goes to Max's trial and Toadie proves that Robert is still dangerous, when he makes him think he is with Katya.
 Robert snaps and threatens to make Paul pay.